High-Hand/Outlier-Algorithm/README.md

 # Outlier_Algorithm
-A fast way to find out all the outliers(doufu110511@outlook.com)
+A fast way to find out the outliers (doufu110511@outlook.com)

 data: the original points